Altuve hits three home runs as Astros crush Red Sox in ALDS opener

 TRAINER'S ROOM

 Red Sox designated hitter Eduardo Nunez was carried off the field in the first inning with a right knee injury and did not return.
-Nunez pulled up running to first base on a groundout in the first inning before falling to the ground.
-He writhed in pain as manager John Farrell and trainers ran to his aid.
-He remained on the ground for a couple of minutes before trying to walk off the field with their help.
-Nunez appeared to be unable to put any weight on his knee.
-Farrell and another Red Sox employee eventually picked him up and carried him off the field and into the dugout as he winced in pain.

-Nunez missed 19 of Boston's last 20 regular-season games with what the team called a sore knee, but the club thought he had recovered enough to contribute in the post-season.
+He pulled up running to first base on a groundout in the first inning before falling to the ground.
+Nunez missed 19 of Boston's last 20 regular-season games with what the team called a sore knee.
 The Red Sox said he had re-aggravated his knee injury and he was replaced by Hanley Ramirez.

+"We have got to go through a protocol here to determine his inactivity before we make a roster move," Farrell said.
+"But I think it's pretty safe to say, given how he went down today, he would not be available."

 UP NEXT